JulianKarlBauer/mechkit/paper/paper.md

 The implementations in `mechkit` aim at usability, seek to provide understandable source code, and do not put major emphasis on performance.
-Furthermore, the implementations follow, as directly as possible, the notation and formulation in the respective scientific sources.
+Furthermore, the implementations follow, as directly as possible, the notation and formulation in the respective primary scientific sources.
 A redundant implementation of identical operations based on different sources is aimed at, for validation reasons.

 # Statement of need

-The operators for material modeling and linear elasticity can be expressed in a compact manner.
+The mathematical operators for material modeling and linear elasticity can be expressed in a compact manner.
 However, their representation is not unique and the relation between different representations is nontrivial.
-To the best knowledge of the authors, there is no common library for the operators to this day.
+To the best knowledge of the authors, there is no common library for the mathematical operators to this day.
 This presents an obstacle with regard to the exchange and the reliability of research code and leads to negative consequences for the interpretation and comparison of results.